 With assistance from the Westchester Coalition for Drug & Alcohol Free Youth, as well as Student Assistance Services (SAS), Rye applied for a one- year $75,000 Drug Free Communities (DFC) Mentor Grant to help establish the coalition.
 In September, Rye-ACT became one of only 20 coalitions nationwide to be awarded a Mentor Grant from the federal government.
 For the first year, the Westchester Coalition for Drug & Alcohol Free Youth will mentor and oversee Rye-ACT.
 In March 2016, the coalition will apply for its own five-year DFC grant to continue the coalition on its own.

 Going forward, Rye-ACT will provide a forum to align resources and coordinate initiatives that focus on community awareness, education, law enforcement, access to support and treatment, and providing positive alternatives to Rye’s youth.
 Valuable information from a Drug and Alcohol survey given to Rye Middle and High School students in November 2014 (results are currently being evaluated) will help bring these initiatives into clearer focus.
 Input and guidance from the Westchester Coalition for Drug & Alcohol Free Youth, as well as neighboring coalitions with years of experience under their belts, will be invaluable as Rye-ACT gains momentum throughout the year.
+But those who will be charged with possession of illicit drugs may consider consulting Drug Crimes Lawyers for legal assistance.
+A drug crime lawyer or criminal lawyer can fight for your rights and defend you against the charges, whether it be proving your innocence or helping you achieve the best chance of receiving a fair and just outcome.

 Members of the coalition include representatives from various community groups: City Council, Rye City Police Department, Rye City School District, Rye Youth Council, Rye YMCA, local clergy, St. Vincent’s Hospital in Harrison, as well as parents and students.
 McGovern and Killian both agree that “it really does take a village – it can’t just be the parents – kids, teachers, coaches, the police – everyone needs to get involved, and this needs to be a community-wide effort to be effective and make a change.”
 Killian and McGovern also stressed that there needs to be a shift in people’s perceptions about the prevalence of alcohol and substance abuse among Rye teens.
 Some people believe that only the “outliers” are using alcohol and drugs, but there may well be a larger youth population that falls into this category.